 How does DMARC validation work?

-To better protect domains, DMARC creates a link between SPF & DKIM.
-To pass DMARC validation, an email must pass both SPF and DMARC authentication and alignment.
-If an email doesn’t pass this authentication, it will fail DMARC validation.
+To better protect domains, DMARC combines the authentication mechanisms for SPF & DKIM.
+To pass DMARC validation, an email must pass either SPF authentication and alignment or DKIM authentication and alignment.
+If an email doesn’t fully pass one of these checks, it will fail DMARC validation.

 What is a DMARC Record?